Pall (funeral)

 A pall (also called mortcloth or casket saddle) is a cloth that covers a casket or coffin at funerals.
 The word comes from the Latin pallium (cloak), through Old English.
 A pall or palla is also a stiffened square card covered with white linen, usually embroidered with a cross or some other appropriate symbol.
 The purpose of this pall is to keep dust and insects from falling into the Eucharistic elements in a chalice.
 The derivation is the same: the cloth is named after the presumed cloth that covered the body of Jesus.

 The use of a rich cloth pall to cover the casket or coffin during the funeral grew during the Middle Ages; initially these were brightly coloured and patterned, only later black, and later still white.
 They were usually then given to the Church to use for vestments or other decorations.

 The rules for the pall's colour and use vary depending on religious and cultural traditions.
 Commonly today palls are pure white, to symbolize the white clothes worn during baptism and the joyful triumph over death brought about by the Resurrection.
 The colour is not fixed, though, and may vary with the liturgical season.
 Traditionally, it is common for the pall, as well as the vestments of the clergy to be black.
-The pall will often be decorated with a cross, often running the whole length of the cloth from end to end in all four directions, signifying the sovereignty of Christ's triumph over sin and death on the cross.
+The pall will often be decorated with a cross, often running the whole length of the cloth from end to end in all four directions, signifying the sovereignty of Christ's triumph over sin and the Crucifixion.